 Withdrawing a High School Student

 Effective July 1, 2013, a law was put in place in an attempt to solve the problem of high school dropouts who are being categorized by the public school as homeschoolers.
-When a family seeks to withdraw their student from a public high school, the school is required to provide families with counseling and information about Indiana law on home education (non-accredited, private schools).
+When a family seeks to withdraw their student from a public high school, the school is required to provide families with information about Indiana law on home education (non-accredited, private schools).
 The school will present families with the form WITHDRAWAL TO NON-ACCREDITED NONPUBLIC SCHOOL LOCATED IN INDIANA that should be filled out to acknowledge that they understand Indiana law on home education.

 Section 10 of House Enrolled Act 1005, added I.C.
 20-33-2-28.6, a new section, to law.
 I.C.
 20-33-2-28.6 provides the following: (a) This section applies to a high school student who is transferring to a nonaccredited nonpublic school. (b) Before a student withdraws from a public school, the principal of the student’s school shall provide to the student and to the student’s parent information on a form developed by the department and approved by the state board that explains the legal requirements of attending a nonaccredited nonpublic school located in Indiana.
 The principal and a parent of the student shall both sign the form to acknowledge that the parent understands the content of the form. (c) If the parent of the student refuses to sign the form provided by the principal under subsection (b), the student is considered a dropout and the principal shall report the student to the bureau of motor vehicles for action under section 28.5(g) of this chapter.
 The student is considered a dropout for purposes of calculating a high school’s graduation rate under IC 20-26-13-10.